 To create a video, you have several choices to meet your needs.
 First of all, most computers come with a built-in video production and editing software program albeit basic.
 The type of software you have on your computer depends on the operating system.
-Second, remember to provide close captions for all video productions.
+Second, remember to provide closed captions for all video productions.
 If you need a Webcam and/or headset with mic, they're available for check out from the Burke' Library's Circulation Desk for 1-2 weeks.
-(See PowerPoint on hardware available for checkout on the Tech Resources page.)
+(See PowerPoint on the hardware available for checkout on the Tech Resources page.)

-An alternative, free, video and screen capturing application is Screen-o-matic.com.
+An alternative, free, video, and screen capturing application is Screen-o-matic.com.
 The limitations of the free version are the lack of editing capabilities and limit of 15 minutes.
 The pro version only costs $18 and includes automatic speech-to-text captioning, as well as other editing features.

 For Mac user, you have Apple's QuickTime Player (quick capture) or iMovie (video production and editing) installed on your computer.